DeSoto County, Mississippi: 19th and 20th centuries

 In its 2015 report on Lynching in America (2015), the Equal Justice Institute documented 12 lynchings in the county from 1877 to 1950.
 Most lynchings in the South took place around the turn of the 20th century.

-Since the late 20th century, DeSoto has had considerable suburban development related to the growth of Memphis.
+Since the late 20th century, DeSoto County has experienced considerable suburban development related to the growth of Memphis.

 21st century

 As part of the Memphis, Tennessee metropolitan area, the early-21st-century DeSoto County has become one of the 40 fastest-growing counties in the United States.
 That is attributed to suburban development as middle-class and wealthier blacks leave Memphis to acquire newer housing and commute to Memphis for work.
 Some observers have characterized the shift as black flight, but it is also typical of the pattern of postwar suburban growth in which people who could afford it moved to newer housing in suburbs.

-Such suburban residential development in the county has been most noticeable in the Mississippi cities of Southaven, Olive Branch, and Horn Lake.
-Also stimulating development in the formerly rural area is the massive casino/resort complex, in the neighboring Tunica County, which is the third-largest gambling district in the United States.
+Such suburban residential development in the county has been most noticeable in the Mississippi cities of Southaven, Olive Branch, and Horn Lake, as well with the county seat of Hernando.
+Also stimulating development in the formerly rural area is the massive casino/resort complex, in the neighboring Tunica County, which is the sixth-largest gambling district in the United States.

 Politics

+DeSoto County, as did most Southern counties, voted predominantly for the Democratic candidate through 1956.
+A shift in this pattern took place beginning in 1964, as with the rest of the Solid South.
+The only Democrat to take DeSoto County since then has been Jimmy Carter, in his successful 1976 bid.
+However, 1964 was a protest vote against LBJ, the 1968 election was for a Democrat running as an independent, and 1972 for was for Nixon's second term where he won most of the country.
+It wasn't until after 1980 that the state became a solid Republican presidential vote and not until 2012 was the State House and Senate Republican.
+1992 was the first Republican Governor since 1876.
+DeSoto County itself only voted 13% for the Republican in 1968, but has been reliably Republican for President since 1980.
+It first voted for a Republican Governor in 1995, and has since.